A regularity theory for random elliptic operators: Statement of the main results

-Throughout this paper, we use {\it scalar notation} for notational convenience.
+This form of ellipticity is weaker than pointwise ellipticity for systems, and allows one to consider linear elasticity tensors $a$ that do not necessarily have a sign (so that the duality theory at the basis of \cite{Armstrong-Smart-14} does not automatically apply).
+Throughout this paper, we use {\it scalar notation} for convenience.
 However, we only use arguments that are available in the case of systems, that is, when $\mathbb{R}$-valued functions $\zeta$ are replaced by fields with values in some finite dimensional Euclidean space $H$.
-More precisely, we only use the energy estimate and consequences thereof, like the Caccioppoli estimate and the higher integrability coming from the hole filling argument.
+More precisely, we only use the energy estimate and consequences thereof, like the Caccioppoli estimate and the higher integrability coming from the hole-filling argument.
 In particular, we do not appeal to De Giorgi's theory.
-Clearly, in the case of systems, all constants acquire an additional dependence on the dimension of $H$.
+Clearly, in the case of systems, all constants acquire an additional dependence on $H$.

-We now address the minimal assumptions on the ``ensemble'' $\langle\cdot\rangle$, a probability measure on the space of (admissible) coefficient fields (endowed with a canonical topology) which will be assumed throughout the paper.
-Two of them are related to the operation of the shift group $\mathbb{R}^d$ on the space of coefficient fields, that is, for any shift vector $z\in\mathbb{R}^d$ and any coefficient field $a$, the shifted field $a(\cdot+z)\colon x\mapsto a(x+z)$ is again a coefficient field.
-The first assumption is stationarity, which means that for any shift $z\in\mathbb{R}^d$ the random coefficient fields $a$ and $a(\cdot+z)$ have the same (joint) distribution.
-The second assumption is ergodicity, which means that any (integrable) random variable $F(a)$ that is shift invariant, that is, $F(a(\cdot+z))=F(a)$ for all shift vectors $z\in\mathbb{R}^d$ and $\langle\cdot\rangle$-almost coefficient field $a$, is actually constant, that is $F(a)=\langle F \rangle$ for $\langle\cdot\rangle$-almost coefficient field $a$.
+We now address the minimal assumptions on the ``ensemble'' $\langle\cdot\rangle$, a probability measure on the space of (admissible) coefficient fields as introduced in \cite[Section~2]{Papanicolaou-Varadhan-79}, which will be assumed throughout the paper.
+They are related to the operation of the shift group $\mathbb{R}^d$ on the space of coefficient fields, that is, for any shift vector $z\in\mathbb{R}^d$ and any coefficient field $a$, the shifted field $a(\cdot+z)\colon x\mapsto a(x+z)$ is again a coefficient field.
+The first assumption is \emph{stationarity}, which means that for any shift $z\in\mathbb{R}^d$ the random coefficient fields $a$ and $a(\cdot+z)$ have the same (joint) distribution.
+The second assumption is \emph{ergodicity}, which means that any (integrable) random variable $F(a)$ that is shift invariant, that is, $F(a(\cdot+z))=F(a)$ for all shift vectors $z\in\mathbb{R}^d$ and $\langle\cdot\rangle$-almost coefficient field $a$, is actually constant, that is $F(a)=\langle F \rangle$ for $\langle\cdot\rangle$-almost every coefficient field~$a$.